davidcarlisle/ll/en/more-06.md

 \end{document}
 ```

-`\NewDocumentCommand`  allows many more forms of commands to be defined, but her ewe just give this simple example
+`\NewDocumentCommand`  allows many more forms of commands to be defined, but here we just give this simple example
 where the first argument is optional, defaulting to blue (`O{blue}`) and the second argument is mandatory (`m`).
 Unlike `\newcommand` the optional argument does not have to be first, and there may be more than one.